To opt out of UAW 4121 dues:

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-UAW is the designated union for academic employees at the University of Washington and Washington State University including RAs, TAs, Tutors, Graders, some Trainees and Fellows.
+UAW is the designated union for over 6,000 academic employees at the University of Washington and Washington State University including RAs, TAs, Tutors, Graders, some Trainees and Fellows.

 For years, public employees in Washington have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).

 “States and public-sector unions may no longer extract [funds] from nonconsenting employees. . . .
 This procedure violates the First Amendment and cannot continue.”